I listen all day.

 At cocktail parties – which I avoid – when people find out that I am a psychotherapist, they often ask me what my specialization is.
 I usually say: “Nothing” because to answer “Everything” sounds too grandiose.

-As you may have figured out, I am a generalist.
+I am a generalist.
 I don’t specialize.
 I partner with people.
 I bear witness.
 Then I draw from my own life experiences, my own treatment, my intuition, my training my studies, and I synthesize that with all of the data, narratives, dreams and metaphors of the hundreds of people I’ve treated over the past decade and a half.

 I point out patterns I have seen before when I see them again.
 I learn from my own failures and the struggles of the incredible people who have chosen, however tentatively, to place their trust in me.
 After listening as closely as I can, I gather whatever images, impressions, ideas, patterns, lessons and themes that have presented themselves in my brain, and offer them up when they seem pertinent.
 If my reflections are not on point, or I am mistaken or mis-attuned, I ask that my formulation be returned to me, corrected, adjusted, tweaked, so that I can fine-tune my understanding further.
 I want to see my therapeutic partners, and hear their stories, as precisely as possible.